carpentries-lab/metagenomics-analysis/_episodes/07-first-steps-R.md

 ###### Figure 3.
 Structure of the created data-frame.

 We can begin to explore our new object by pulling out columns by the `$` operator.
-In order to use it, you need to write the name of ypur data-frame, followed by the `$` operator and the name of the column you want to extract:
+In order to use it, you need to write the name of your data-frame, followed by the `$` operator and the name of the column you want to extract:
 ~~~
 > musician$people